IBM/tensorflow-kubernetes-art-classification/README.md

 in the data for the [art collection at the Metropolitan Museum](https://bigquery.cloud.google.com/table/bigquery-public-data:the_met.objects?pli=1)
 Check this [blog](https://cloud.google.com/blog/big-data/2017/08/when-art-meets-big-data-analyzing-200000-items-from-the-met-collection-in-bigquery)
 for more details.
 Looking at the tables, we see quite a few attributes that can be used to label the art data.
-For this journey, we will select the "culture" attribute, which describes the name of the culture where the art item is originated from, for instance "Italian, Florence".
-Based on the example from this journey, you can choose any other attribute to label the art images.
+For this Code Pattern, we will select the "culture" attribute, which describes the name of the culture where the art item is originated from, for instance "Italian, Florence".
+Based on the example from this Code Pattern, you can choose any other attribute to label the art images.

 The file bigquery.py provides a simple python script that will query the Google BigQuery database.